-2. Multiple Joint Movements
+3. Multiple Joint and Multiple Plane Movements

 No single body part works in isolation during sport.
 The body works synergistically (with muscles, joints and proprioceptors all working in an integrated fashion) to produce complex movements.
 Running, jumping, skating, tackling and throwing all require multiple joint actions timed in the proper neuromuscular recruitment pattern.
 Therefore, integrated movements should be trained, not individual muscles, if the goal is to maximize function and performance.
 Movement in sport occurs in three planes: linear, lateral and rotational.
 Training should incorporate exercises and movement patterns that develop efficiency in each plane.

 4. Ground-Based Movements

-5. Explosive Training
+5. Explosive Training - Rate of Force Development

 The ability to generate force rapidly is crucial in sport.
 Power production is the result of motor unit recruitment.
 There are two types of motor units- fast twitch and slow twitch- that vary greatly in their ability to generate force.
 Training explosively, using ground-based, multiple joint movements allow more fast twitch motor units to be recruited and in return improves performance potential.

 No training program can be successful without a commitment to good nutrition and rest.
 Usually a decrease in performance can be traced to a poor diet and/or a lack of sleep.
-Before, during and after exercise athletes must understand what needs to be done nutritionally.
+Before, during and after exercise athletes must understand what needs to be accomplished nutritionally.
 Getting enough sleep must also be a priority.
 The body cannot recover between workouts and overtraining becomes a concern when sleep is compromised.